Okolište (Neolithic site)

-Neolithic site Okolište (or Okolišće) is located in the municipality of Visoko, Bosnia and Herzegovina.
+Neolithic site Okolište is located in the municipality of Visoko, Bosnia and Herzegovina.
 It was proclaimed a national monument of Bosnia and Herzegovina.
 It is the largest Butmir culture site.
 Excavations have identified at least nine phases in settlement history.

 Location

 The Visoko Basin is situated 40 km northwest of Sarajevo.
 The basin is crossed by the river Bosna and is 400–410 m above sea level.
 The basin is encircled by Miocene mountains of up to 1000 m height.
 Within the Visoko Basin, about 15 Middle and Late Neolithic sites are known by surveys and earlier excavations.

 Research

-Field work focused on the site of Okolište, in the northern part of the Visoko basin, was carried out during several campaigns from 2002 to 2008.
-Because of its size of about 7 ha, this settlement represents is categorized as a central place within Visoko basin which has several neolithic sites as those in Donje Moštre and Arnautovići.
+Field work focused on the site of Okolište, located in the northern part of the Visoko basin, was carried out during several campaigns from 2002 to 2008.
+Due to its size of about 7 hectares, this settlement is categorized as a central place within the Visoko basin, which has several other Neolithic sites, such as those in Donje Moštre and Arnautovići.

-Neolithic settlement Okolište is located between the villages of Radinovići and Okolište, about 6 km northwest of Visoko.
-In the river valleys of Bosna and Neretva there are 36 sites of Butmir culture.
-In the Sarajevo basin the biggest settlement is in Butmir itself.
-The biggest settlement in Visoko basin is in Okolište, with an area of 7-5 hectares.
+The Neolithic settlement of Okolište is situated between the villages of Radinovići and Okolište, about 6 km northwest of Visoko.
+There are a total of 36 sites of Butmir culture in the river valleys of the Bosna and Neretva.
+The biggest settlement in the Sarajevo basin is located in Butmir, while the largest settlement in the Visoko basin is in Okolište, with an area of 7-5 hectares.